enaon/eucWatch/README.md

 >**Notice**:
 >There are two problems one might face when bying a P8 watch to use with this git.
 >1.
 The antenna of the p8 might not be good enouph for a solid connection.
 It will work, but only 3 out of 10 that I got my hand on were good enough to not need an antenna change.
 That requires opening up the watch, and if done carfully it barelly leaves any  visible marks.
 >2.
-Some watches, version TON5, are mising a crystal, that makes them currently uncompatible with daFlasher.
+Some watches, version TON5, are mising a crystal, that makes them currently incompatible with daFlasher.
 They can still be flashed, but that requires opening up the watch.
 >

 ### Loader version: